g00sifer/Kali-for-the-win/README.md

   </tbody></table>

  <ol>
-   <li>TURN OFF WINDOWS DEFENDER and OTHER ANTIVIRUS<br> Because this toolkit contains the scrips for various exploits and security utilities Windows will have a stroke when it sees this.
+   <h2><li>TURN OFF WINDOWS DEFENDER and OTHER ANTIVIRUS<br> Because this toolkit contains the scrips for various exploits and security utilities Windows will have a stroke when it sees this.
 Thats okay.
 Just be sure to either <br>Allow.
 Allow Allow.
 And add exceptions.
 Or...
-Just turn it off and then back on when you finish. </li>
+Just turn it off and then back on when you finish. </li></h2>
    <li>DOWNLOAD REPOSITORY FILES<br> - Do this after disabling your Windows Defender.</li>
    <li>EXTRACT FILES TO C:\USERS\<USERNAME>\KALIFTW<br> This step is self explainatory</li>
    <li>RUN "Kali FTW Install.exe" AS ADMIN<br>...
 And so is this step.</li>